rctcwyvrn/rctcwyvrn.github.io/posts/2019-07-11-about_hakyll.md

 ---
 title: How does Hakyll work?
 author: rctcwyvrn
+blurb: A few messy notes on how hakyll works underneath the hood
 ---

 How does Hakyll work?
 A quick rundown from someone completely new to both web design _and_ haskell.